 Texas is widely considered one of the most profitable states for the ATM business.
-With a booming economy, a lack of state income tax, and high cash usage in hubs like Dallas, Houston, and San Antonio, it is a prime market for new operators.
+With a booming economy, zero state income tax, and high cash usage in hubs like Dallas, Houston, and San Antonio, it is a prime market for new operators.

 However, the most common hurdle for new entrepreneurs is understanding the legal side.
 Do you need a permit?
 Is there a “Texas ATM License”?

-Here is the definitive guide to Texas ATM business license requirements for 2026.
+Here is the definitive guide to starting an ATM business in Texas and navigating the license requirements for 2026.

 While you don’t need a specific ATM permit, you must be a legitimate business entity.
 You cannot sign a processing contract or open a commercial bank account as a hobbyist.